 What Are HOA Fees?

-What Do HOA Fees Cover?
+What Does An HOA Fee Cover?

 Some of the costs that can be paid for by members' monthly HOA fee payments include: